Unknownsentinel193/Wallpaper_Changer_Parrot-OS/README.md

 # Wallpaper_Changer_Parrot-OS

-A simple and fast Program that changes your wallpaper in Parrot OS or Linux OS using Mate Desktop Environment.
+A simple,basic and fast Program that changes your wallpaper in Parrot OS or Linux OS that uses Mate Desktop Environment.